 Many of our Extended Rear-Facing (ERF) seats have the additional Plus Test Approval.
 This test is not mandatory.
-It is conducted at a higher speed and shorter braking distance than the European standards ECE R44 and R129.
-This test also measures the forces on the crash test dummy’s neck with sensors, which is why forward-facing car seats are not tested as they present forces that are too high on the neck.
+It is conducted at a higher speed and shorter braking distance than the European standards ECE R44 and R129 to represent a more realistic crash situation.

 Random Selection Consumer Testing

 ADAC is a vehicle insurance company that is involved in the promotion of safety and product testing, including Child Car Seats.
 ADAC cannot test all seats so they will be preselected based on popularity, the volume of sales and novelties, such as swivel seats.
 ADAC use the more advanced Q-dummy and will test above the standard regulations.
 Their frontal testing is conducted at 40 mph and their side testing is conducted at 31 mph.

 While ADAC use Q-dummies, they do not measure the neck loads on this dummy, which is why they also test forward-facing seats, and these seats will sometimes score higher than rear-facing seats.
 We will always recommend opting for a rear-facing option over a forward-facing option though as they are much safer.
 You can read more about rear-facing here.